mnemonicdevices/docs/md001/signal_generation/advanced_parameters.md

 # Advanced Parameters

-The following advanced parameters or functions are currently available:
+The following advanced parameters are currently available:

 ## Recorder